21 Successful Companies Using React Native in 2025

 Fast

-It takes far less time to write the majority of code for one app on React Native than to develop separate, stand-alone apps using Java, Swift, or some other native-supported language.
+It takes far less time to write the majority of the code for one app on React Native than to develop separate, stand-alone apps using Java, Swift, or some other native-supported language.

 In React Native, when developing apps for multiple platforms, much of the code is reusable from platform to platform.
 This saves time during app development and allows your business to release the app to the market sooner rather than later.

-The slogan, “write once, use everywhere” accurately conveys one of React Native’s primary advantages and why many big companies that use React Native made the switch in the first place.
+The slogan, “write once, use everywhere,” accurately conveys one of React Native’s primary advantages and why many big companies that use React Native made the switch in the first place.

 Performant

-The apps you build with React Native won’t just be web applications but native apps just like the apps built with native code in Java or Swift.
+The apps you build with React Native won’t just be web applications but native apps, just like the apps built with native code in Java or Swift.
 This means developers’ number one fear – sacrificing performance – can be curtailed.

 Native